You belong here.

 It’s understandable to be skeptical of some of this language or these poetic or diffuse summaries of what work can be like and I appreciate and welcome if that comes up.
 And I get it, as trying to describe therapy reminds me of the Thelonius Monk quote: "Trying to explain music is like trying to dance architecture...."
 It just needs to be experienced.

-That said, I love to meet resistance with openness (it’s courageous to disagree or be skeptical) and love to meet people where they are at.
-From working with countless people from different backgrounds and getting similar results with these techniques it does point to the evidence of something (that I think science will catch up to).
+That said, I welcome resistance with love and interest (it’s courageous to disagree or be skeptical) and strive to connect, understand everyone’s wisdom, and first and foremost meet people where they are at.
+From working with countless clients from different backgrounds and getting similar results with these techniques it does point to the evidence of something (that I think science will catch up to).

 I'm a father of a daughter and am devoted to making a more just, equitable, and conscious world now and for future generations of human and more-than-human life.
 I am a racial justice and LGBTQIA+ partner and non-monogamy affirming, devoted to deconstructing systems of harm to humans and non-humans resulting from racial, heteronormative, and hierarchical power structures.